From the Desk of Dr. James Greenblatt

 It appears the COVID-19 pandemic has only intensified mental health challenges among children and teens, especially when it comes to adolescent depression, anxiety, PTSD, grief and suicidal ideation.
 Research has found that rates of suicide in 2016 among teenagers were 48% higher than in 2000–a concerning pre-pandemic statistic alone.

 As a functional psychiatry practitioner for over 30 years, I have witnessed the benefits of a more comprehensive, integrative approach to treating youth and adult mental health.
 More specifically, the outcomes have been profound when evaluating for and treating nutritional deficiencies, hormonal imbalances, gut flora problems, toxicities, genetic defects, and other contributing factors.

 With such high rates of mental health conditions growing among children and teens, we desperately need more effective, functional medicine solutions.
 The time to act is now, and we need your help.

-I have five other speakers joining me for this event, all experts in taking a functional and integrative medicine approach to the mental health challenges facing our kids and teens today, including autism, ADHD, depression, eating disorders, PANDAS, and more:
+Psychiatry Refined hosted a revolutionary online event, The Child & Adolescent Psychiatry Redefined Symposium, in November 2021.
+Five expert speakers joined me for this event, all seasoned professionals in taking a functional and integrative medicine approach to the mental health challenges facing our kids and teens today, and treating diagnoses like autism, ADHD, depression, eating disorders, PANDAS, and more: